TWBug/GoldCardHenge/content/faq/what-kind-of-visas-cannot-directly-change-to-the-employment-gold-card.en.md

   - Application
 weight: 1
 ---
-When applying for the gold card from within Taiwan, some visa types are not transferrable to the gold card, such as:
+When applying for the gold card from within Taiwan, some visa types are not transferable to the gold card, such as:

 * International Conference Visa (IM)
 * Trade Exhibition or other Events Visa (IM)